Dynamical Linear Bandits: Additional Related Works

 \subsection{Adversarial Bandits}

-It is worth to elaborate about the adaptation of adversarial algorithms to this setting.
+It is worth elaborating on the adaptation of adversarial MAB algorithms to this setting.
 First, since the reward distribution in DLBs depends at every round $t$ on the sequence of actions played by the agent prior to $t$, we can reduce the DLB setting to an adversarial bandit with an \emph{adaptive} (or non-oblivious) adversary.
 Second, such an adversary must have \emph{infinite memory} in principle.
-Third, our regret definition of Section~\ref{sec:problemformulation} is a \emph{policy regret}~\citep{dekel2012online} that compares the algorithm performance against playing the optimal policy in the hindsight from the beginning, as opposed to the \emph{external regret} often employed for non-adaptive adversaries.
+Third, our regret definition of Section~\ref{sec:problemformulation} is a \emph{policy regret}~\citep{dekel2012online} that compares the algorithm performance against playing the optimal policy in hindsight from the beginning, as opposed to the \emph{external regret} often employed for non-adaptive adversaries.
 It is well known that for infinite-memory adaptive adversaries, no algorithm can achieve sublinear policy regret.
 Nevertheless, for \settingNameShort setting, we know that the effect of the past is always vanishing (given Assumption~\ref{ass:spectralNorm} enforcing $\rho (\As) < 1$), so we can approximate our setting as a \emph{finite-memory} setting, by considering memory length $k \propto \lceil \frac{\log{M}}{\log{1/\overline{\rho}}} \rceil$, where $M$ is the one defined in Algorithm~\ref{alg:alg}~(line~\ref{line:define_M}), with an additional regret term only logarithmic in the optimization horizon $T$.
-Then, given this approximation, we can make use of an adversarial bandit algorithm (designed for non-adaptive adversaries) in the framework proposed in~\citet{dekel2012online} to make it effective for the finite-memory adaptive adversary setting.
-In the case of an optimal algorithm such as \expthree~\cite{AuerCFS02}, suffering an external regret of order $\widetilde{\mathcal{O}} (\sqrt{T})$, the version to address this finite-memory adaptive adversary setting suffers a regret bounded by $\widetilde{\mathcal{O}} ((k+1)T^{2/3})$, as shown in Theorem 2 of~\citep{dekel2012online}.
+Then, given this approximation, we can make use of an adversarial bandit algorithm (designed for non-adaptive adversaries) in the framework proposed by~\citet{dekel2012online} to make it effective for the finite-memory adaptive adversary setting.
+In the case of an optimal algorithm, such as \expthree~\cite{AuerCFS02}, suffering an external regret of order $\widetilde{\mathcal{O}} (\sqrt{MT})$, being $M$ the number of arms, the version to address this finite-memory adaptive adversary setting suffers a regret bounded by $\widetilde{\mathcal{O}} ((k+1)M^{1/3}T^{2/3})$, as shown in Theorem 2 of~\citet{dekel2012online}.